Ranking of local results on Google

 Google Maps search results are based primarily on relevance, distance, and prominence.
 These factors are combined to help us find the best match for your search.
 For example, our search technology might decide that a business that's farther away from your location is more likely to have what you're looking for than a business that's closer.
 Here's more detail on what relevance, distance, and prominence mean:

 Relevance: Relevance is how well a local listing matches what someone is searching for.
-A complete and detailed listing in Places can help us better understand your business and match you to relevant search results.
+Adding complete and detailed business information can help us better understand your business and match you to relevant search results.

 Distance: Just like it sounds -- how far is each potential search result from the location term used in a search?
 If you don't specify a location in your search, we'll calculate distance based on what we know about your location.